mvn-daipham2-hn/design_pattern_with_dart/chain_of_responsibility_pattern/README.md

 - Allows you to add or remove responsibilities dynamically by changing the members or order of the chain.

 ## Uses and Drawback:
-- Commonly used in windows systems to handle events like mouse clicks and keyboard events.
+- Commonly used in Windows systems to handle events like mouse clicks and keyboard events.

 - Execution of the request isn’t guaranteed; it may fall off the end of the chain if no object handles it (this can be an advantage or a disadvantage).